 Smokescreen is committed to producing educational impact theatre.
 The Mental Fitness themed ‘Shell Shock’ and Holocaust based ‘Mengele’ both aim to make the associated issues relevant and contemporary.
 Performances and workshops have been given at a number of leading schools including Scotch College in Adelaide, Cranbrook in Sydney and in the UK at Epsom, King Edwards, Lancing College, Worth, Cokethorpe and Eastbourne.
 Clear cross curricular links can be made with Drama, History, English, RS/Philosophy and Ethics, CCF, General Studies/Cultural Hour.
-Education packs, workshops, scripts and DVDs for further study are available on request.
+Workshops, scripts and DVDs for further study are available on request.

 MENGELE Trailer HERE

 "In Shell Shock we see a disturbed and disturbing character wrestle with profound mental health challenges.
 We are led sympathetically into the private and tortured world of a likeable and disintegrating character both educating us while evoking our compassion."

 "An honest, witty and captivating show that completely draws you in and leaves you feeling humbled.
 This is a powerful piece of writing beautifully executed.
 Hard hitting and eye opening, Shell Shock is relatable on many levels and a must see..."

 "While raising awareness of trauma related conditions, 'Shell Shock' also reflects recent calls for changes in attitude to mental health across all walks of life."

 "Important because it addresses a very modern problem… a glimpse into that world of confusion, doubt and dislocation.
 Whilst it is a fiction, perhaps for the young man next to you, it is a reality."

 "A beautifully written and wonderfully executed one man show giving an eye-opening insight of life after the army, touching on so many things that we naively take for granted.
 A performance that everyone should see."